 Once you choose a nursing home for your parent or other elderly loved one, your job is not done.
 Even if you picked an excellent home, mistakes can happen and issues can go unnoticed.
 It is important to continue communicating with your loved one and the nursing home staff while your loved one lives there.
-Here, I will discuss some important things to discuss with your loved one, as well as important things to discuss with the nursing home staff.
+Here, I will explore some important things to discuss with your loved one, as well as important things to discuss with the nursing home staff.

 Communicating with Nursing Home Staff